projectshaped/parametric-svg/Readme.md

 ##### ✓ Ready for the future.

-There already is [a specification for dynamic parameters in SVG 2.0][svg-params] coming up.
-It is a great idea – but it's not implemented in most web browsers yet.
+There already is [a specification for dynamic parameters][svg-params] in the upcoming SVG 2.0.
+It's not implemented in most web browsers yet – parametric.svg can be used today, as it's built upon existing technologies.

-Parametric.svg is fully compatible with the native specification – and brings even more to you.
-We not only support dynamic parameters and dynamic geometry, but also dynamic relationships between them.
+parametric.svg is fully compatible with the native SVG 2.0 specification – profiting from all its goodness, and bringing even more than that.
+We not only support dynamic parameters and dynamic geometry, but also logical and arithmetic relationships between them.

-When the implementation comes to web browsers, your parametric.svg drawings will profit from all the goodness of native SVG Parameters – like the ability to set your parameters through the URL's query string.

 [svg-params]: http://www.w3.org/TR/SVGParamPrimer/ "SVG Parameters 1.0"

 ##### ✓ Full-fledged.

-Parametric.svg is designed as a complete set of tools to describe relationships between parameters and elements.
+parametric.svg is designed as a complete set of tools to describe relationships between parameters and elements.
 For the web it could become what Grasshopper is for CAD.